-Fact: COVID-19 vaccines are approved by safety standards and authorization.
-They undergo various steps and procedures for meeting safety standards.
+Fact: COVID-19 vaccines, or any other vaccine for that purpose, undergoes extensive testing before getting approved.
+They undergo various clinical trials to meet safety standards.
 The clinical trials carried out for the vaccines help in the approval of the vaccinations.
-Several pieces of information were already available about other coronaviruses like SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
-So, researchers were able to quickly develop the vaccines.
-Earlier, insufficient medical advancements were challenging for the doctors and researchers to find a medical solution for certain conditions.
-Now, we have to be really grateful for the rapid development of COVID-19 vaccines.
+Several pieces of information were already available about other Coronaviruses like SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
+So, researchers were able to develop the vaccines quickly, and we have to be really grateful for the rapid development of COVID-19 vaccines.

 2) Myth: COVID-19 vaccines cause allergic reactions in all.